react-cosmos/react-cosmos/README.md

   async init({ compRef }) {
     // With great power comes great ref-sponsibility...
   }
-}
+};
 ```

 ### Proxies

 #### What's a proxy?

-Proxies are Cosmos plugins, allowing fixtures to go beyond mocking *props* and *state*.
+Proxies are Cosmos plugins, allowing fixtures to go beyond mocking _props_ and _state_.

-We've seen `component = f(props, state)` a hundred times–the seductive promise of React and libs alike. **In reality, however, it's more like `component = f(props, state, context)` and most components are *nothing* without the context part.** This is still an oversimplification.
+We've seen `component = f(props, state)` a hundred times–the seductive promise of React and libs alike. **In reality, however, it's more like `component = f(props, state, context)` and most components are _nothing_ without the context part.** This is still an oversimplification.
 The ugly truth is components take input from many other places: API responses, localStorage and window size to name a few.

-But we know developing components in isolation is *The Way*, so intricate inputs won't stop us!
+But we know developing components in isolation is _The Way_, so intricate inputs won't stop us!
 With proxies, we look the devil in the eye and mock anything components depend on.
 Hell, we might even simplify our components once we're aware of all the crazy things they need to work.

 How do proxies work?
-Well duh, they're *Just Components*.
+Well duh, they're _Just Components_.
 As regular React components, proxies compose in the order they are listed in your config and decorate the loaded component, respecting the contract to render the next proxy in the chain.
 They can be stateless or have a life cycle, mocking before mounting and unmocking before unmounting.

 Proxies have two parts:

 1. **Configuration.** Done once per project, inside [cosmos.proxies.js](#where-to-put-proxies).
-Import proxy packages, call their default export (always a *create* function) and add the result to the list of exported proxies.
+Import proxy packages, call their default export (always a _create_ function) and add the result to the list of exported proxies.
 Some proxies require options, others work out of the box.
 2. **Activation**.
 Triggered by a special fixture attribute.
 Eg. The React Router proxy activates when `fixture.url` is defined, otherwise it's a noop.
 Proxies can also be always-active, but it's a best practice to make proxies opt-in to avoid useless overhead.

 #### Where to put proxies?

 As soon as you're ready to add proxies to your Cosmos setup, install them using your package manager.
 For example:

 via npm